What Are Winter Supplements? Does My Pet Need Them?

 $15.99

-Supplements for Dogs with Joint Pain
+Supplements for Dogs With Joint Pain

 While joint pain in winter is a common occurrence in both pets and humans, Dr. Howe says there isn’t an exact explanation for the connection between cold weather and joint pain.
-Still, senior dogs or dogs with arthritis could benefit from supplements.

 “Atmospheric pressures may play a role in causing joints to expand and stretch already inflamed tissues in our arthritic pets,” Dr. Howe says.
 “Ensuring that your senior pet is on a great joint supportive supplement can help to mitigate some of that joint discomfort.”